mavryk-network/testnets/README.md

 ### Based on mavryk-k8s

-[mavryk-k8s](https://github.com/mavryk-network/mavryk-k8s) is a framework to deploy Tezos nodes or chains using Kubernetes and Helm.
+[mavryk-k8s](https://github.com/mavryk-network/mavryk-k8s) is a framework to deploy Mavryk nodes or chains using Kubernetes and Helm.

 See the [mavryk-k8s documentation](https://github.com/mavryk-network/mavryk-k8s/blob/master/README.md)

 ### Faucet support

-We support the beacon-compatible Tezos Faucet.
+We support the beacon-compatible Mavryk Faucet.

 ### Injection of contracts at genesis

-A [collection of raw Michelson contracts](https://github.com/mavryk-network/testnets/tree/main/bootstrap_contracts) can be optionally deployed in any Teztnet at genesis.
+A [collection of raw Michelson contracts](https://github.com/mavryk-network/testnets/tree/main/bootstrap_contracts) can be optionally deployed in any Testnet at genesis.

 ### Injection of Smart Rollups at genesis